C++ Concurrency

 3.1 Spurious Wakeups

-This is why you must always use a predicate (loop condition) with condition_variable::wait():
+- → always use predicate (loop condition) with

 // WRONG: may proceed without the condition being true